Protonk/sr-characters/Current/whip.md

 ####Contacts

 - Bar owner (con 1, loy 2):
-- Smuggler (con 3, loy 3):
+- Smuggler (con 2, loy 1):
 - Fixer (con 2, loy 1):

 ____
 ####Attributes:

-- AGI: 6
+- AGI: 6 [9]
-- STR: 5
+- STR: 4
 - CHA: 3
 - LOG: 1
 - INT: 5
-- REA: 5 [7]
+- REA: 5 [6]
-- BOD: 5
+- BOD: 4
-- WIL: 2
+- WIL: 4
-- EDG: 5
+- EDG: 7
-- ESS: 2.75
+- ESS: 2.65
-- Initiative: 10 [12] + 1D6 [3D6]
+- Initiative: 10 [11] + 1D6 [2D6]
 - Money: 36090
 - Karma: 8

 ####Inherent limits:

 - Mental: 3
-- Physical: 6 [7]
+- Physical: 6 [6]
-- Social: 3
+- Social: 4

 ####Computed Stats

 - Condition:
 	- Physical: 10
-	- Stun: 9
+	- Stun: 10
 	- 3 wound boxes
-	- overflow: 9
-- armor: 5 naked, 9 from lined coat
+- armor: 5 naked
-- damage resistance roll: 7 plus modified armor value
+- damage resistance roll: 6 plus modified armor value
-- 12 to dodge
+- 11 to dodge

 ____
-####Bio:

-####SINs
+####Handle:

+Indiana

+####Role:

+Refined a bit:
+- 17 to hit at 14P -8 AP.
+That's better than a strength 10 troll with a combat axe and nearly every sniper rifle.
+- Dodge and armor are basically the same, with better running and attack stats.

 ####Goals (in rough order of current importance):

 - Find a better apartment (Middle, obscure): ~ 10000
 - Learn more about Aztec security teams (1 karma for a knowledge skill, 2-3k paying contacts for info or bribing people)
-- Save for betaware cyberlimb: Synthetic arm (+3 agility, concealable holster (wireless)): - 0.7 ESS, 21500 * 1.5 + a finders fee ~ 36000 (highest availability: 8 for limb, 9R for agility)
-  - Willing to pay 5k up front to smuggler to find the right clinic and get an entre.
 - Learn gymnastics (2 karma for a rating 1 active skill, probably 4-5k in vids or whatever)
-- Save for deltaware cyberlimbs: Synthetic legs \[2\] (+3 armor, +2 str, hydraulic jacks (wireless, rating 5)): - 1 ESS, -77000 * 2.25 + a finder's fee ~ 200000 (highest availability: 12 for limb, 15R for armor)
-  - Willing to pay 5k after the first clinic is found to evaluate the second (much more expensive, will have to delay)